-1. What Are My Requirements?
+1. What Are My Payroll Requirements?

 How many employees do you have?
 Do you need to gather additional data?
 What’s your budget?
 By answering these questions you can determine which advanced system you should choose to get optimal efficiency.

-2. How Safe Is My Data?
+2. How Safe Is My Data Using A Payroll System?

 The crucial function of the payroll system coupled with sensitive employee information means that security is a key concern.
 When outsourcing your payroll data protection can be a concern so make sure you choose a company that you trust and that follow current, up to date legislation.

-3. Is There HR Functionality?
+3. Do Payroll Systems Have HR Functionality?

 What other functions does your new payroll system offer?
 There are options to purchase systems that give you additional HR functions meaning your investment could give you even more for your money and stretch further than payroll support.